-The Dell G15 Ryzen Edition (2021) has good mainstream computing power, a robust design, fantastic battery life and a great price, so it’s an ideal mainstream gaming option – but look elsewhere if you want more power, a slimmer/lighter laptop or a screen with more speed and impact.
+The Dell G15 Ryzen Edition (2021) has good mainstream computing power, a robust design, fantastic battery life and a great price, so it’s an ideal mainstream gaming option.
+And yet it’s still difficult to recommend since you can find rivals gaming laptops with more power, a slimmer/lighter design and a screen with more speed and impact.

 - Well-balanced mainstream performance

 - Impressive mainstream components:The Nvidia RTX 3060 is a great gaming GPU, and AMD’s Ryzen 7 5800H is a fast, versatile processor

 - Incredible battery life:The Dell will lasted a whole day if you’re working and even longer if you’re careful, and almost two hours when gaming.

 - Good-looking designDell’s Phantom Grey finish is bright, bold and good-looking, and the G15 is a robust laptop too – ideal for frequent transport.